modernish/modernish/share/doc/modernish/WRITEUP.md

   parentheses wrongly cause a "bad substitution" error. (pdksh)
 * *`BUG_READTWHSP`*: `read` does not trim trailing IFS whitespace if there is more than one field. (dash)
+* `BUG_SELECTEOF`: in a shell-native 'select' loop, the REPLY variable is not cleared if the user presses Ctrl-D to exit the loop. (zsh)
+* `BUG_SELECTRPL`: in a shell-native 'select' loop, input that is not a menu item is not stored in the REPLY variable as it should be. (mksh R50 2014)
 * `BUG_TESTERR0`: mksh: `test`/`[` exits successfully (exit status 0) if an invalid argument is given to an operator. (mksh R52 fixes this)
 * `BUG_TESTERR1A`: AT&T ksh: `test`/`[` exits with a non-error 'false' status